 2. Lunar New Year

 The Lunar New Year celebrations take place every year in Yokohama’s Chinatown and include several fantastic events.
-Highlights include the Chinatown Celebration Parade, which will feature traditional costumes, lion dances, and dragon dances; the Lantern Festival, on which people’s hopes and dreams for the year are written; and traditional performances.
+Highlights include the Chinatown Celebration Parade, which will feature traditional costumes, lion dances, and dragon dances; the Lantern Festival, on which people’s hopes and dreams for the year are written; and a variety of traditional performances.

-3. Early-blooming (kawazu) cherry blossom festivals
+3. Early-blooming cherry blossom festivals

 These are the most popular early-blooming cherry blossom festivals around Tokyo: